Updated: The Complete Guide to Premiere Pro Proxies and Proxy Workflows

 In the Timeline, Premiere Pro lets you see the status of the proxies, provided Show Proxy Badges is enabled in the Timeline Display Settings menu (the wrench icon in the top left corner of the timeline panel).

-• Blue proxy badge means proxies are enabled, and the proxy file is attached
+• A full proxy badge means proxies are enabled, and the proxy file is attached.

-• Red proxy badge means there used to be a proxy file, but it’s not found
+• A proxy badge with an exclamation mark means there used to be a proxy file, but it’s not found.

-• Grey proxy badge means proxies are disabled
+• A proxy badge with a strike-through means proxies are disabled.

 The proxies icon is also shown on clips in the Project panel and bins in Icon View and Freeform View, but not in List View, even with thumbnails enabled.